Importing Food Products: How to Successfully Import Food Products & Pass an FSVP Audit

 - FSMA Enforcement à FSVP Audits

 - Top Tips for Success during a FSVP Audit

 - Recent Enforcement

 - Top Mistakes FDA Sees Importers making in Florida

 - Coral Del Mar Lopez, Compliance Officer, Food and Drug Administration

 - Jason Ferry, Compliance Officer, Food and Drug Administration

-- Domenic Veneziano, Senior Trade Advisor, EAS Consulting (Former Director of FDA’s Import Operations and Policy)
+- Domenic Veneziano, Independent FDA Regulatory and Strategic Consultant, Sandler, Travis, & Rosenberg (Former Director of FDA’s Import Operations and Policy)

-- MODERATOR: Jennifer Diaz, President, Diaz Trade Law
+- MODERATOR: Jennifer Diaz, Esq., President, Diaz Trade Law

 Who Should Register: